-Summer in New Orleans is most likely on the warmer side, but that doesn’t keep the good times from rolling.
+Summer in New Orleans is undoubtedly on the warmer side, but that doesn’t keep the good times from rolling.
 We’ve rounded up our top ways to spend a summer day in New Orleans.
-Rain or shine, there are plenty of ways to soak up the sun or cool off.
+Rain or shine, there are plenty of ways to stay cool.

 The Audubon Aquarium is a great way to pass some time indoors.
-Located along the Mississippi River, it is centrally located to the French Quarter and downtown areas.
-Pet a stingray, catch an IMAX film and gaze at the sea otters.
+Located along the Mississippi River, it’s right on the edge of the French Quarter.
+Pet a stingray, meet the sea otters and be mesmerized by jellyfish and sea creatures of all kinds.
 Another option is the Cool Zoo at Audubon Zoo in Uptown.
 This splash water park is the perfect summer activity for children.

 With over 50 museums in the New Orleans area, there are endless ways to explore.
-Head to the National World War II Museum for a full day of exhibitions and activities.
-The New Orleans Jazz Museum is just $6 for adults and free for children.
-It is a great opportunity to learn about jazz in its birthplace.
-Educate yourself on the legacy of free people of color at Le Musee de FPC.
-Keep in mind you must make an appointment to visit.
-Head to the Children's Museum, which will open in its new location in City Park in 2019 (you can catch visit the current Warehouse District location until the end of June).
+Head to the National World War II Museum for a full day of historic exhibitions and activities.
+The New Orleans Jazz Museum is a great opportunity to learn about jazz in its birthplace.
+Learn about the legacy of free people of color at Le Musee de f.p.c. which requires an appointment to visit.
+Head to the Children's Museum, which will opened in its new location in City Park.
 Check out these museums and more on a discount during Museum Month in August.

-Cool off with some seafood at GW Fins in the French Quarter, or a plant-based dish from Carmo.
+Cool off with some seafood at GW Fins in the French Quarter, or a plant-based dish from Carmo in downtown NOLA.
 Venture to Bywater American Bistro for dinner or weekend brunch made with fresh ingredients from local farms.
-Saba is a great choice for a light meal from award-winning middle eastern chef, Alon Shaya.
+Saba is a great choice for a light meal from award-winning Isreali-American chef, Alon Shaya.
 Head to Landry’s Seafood to enjoy a meal on Lake Pontchartrain.
-Find dozens of dining deals during the month of August thanks to COOLinary.
+Find dozens of dining deals during the summer months thanks to COOLinary.

 There are countless places to grab a cold beer in New Orleans, but Wrong Iron and Tchoup Yard are two great options to enjoy the sunshine in a fun setting.
 Rooftop bars like Hot Tin and Monkey Board also provide great views to go along with cool drinks.
 Slurp down a Cuban cocktail at Manolito or a tiki drink at Beachbum Berry’s Latitude 29.
 If you’re a champagne drinker, Effervescence is a must.

 You can find a pool that fits your interests here, but there are several pools that are open to the public with day passes at a small fee.
-The Ace Hotel is a funky, trendy spot with djs and frozen cocktails.
-The Drifter Hotel has a clothing-optional pool underneath a disco ball.
+The Ace Hotel is a funky, trendy spot with DJs and frozen cocktails.
 The Country Club offers a salt-water pool, cabana and poolside bar.
+The Chloe offers peace and elegance away from the hustle and bustle of downtown.
 If you’re looking for something more kid-friendly, check with your hotel.